-Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element housing would be dedicated to low- and moderate-income persons when a covenant is signed assuring continued use by low- and moder- ate-income households.
-Timing : Continually Responsibility : City Council Funding : General Fund Effectiveness: The City has received lim- ited proposals for low- and moderate- in- come housing.
-Fee reductions were con- sidered.
+Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element housing would be dedicated to low- and moderate-income persons when a covenant is signed assuring continued use by low- and moderate-income households.
+Timing: Continually Responsibility: City Council Funding: General Fund Effectiveness: The City has received limited proposals for low- and moderate- income housing.
+Fee reductions were considered.
 Program HO-3.5.2: The City will continue to review its planning, permitting and environmental review programs to identify potential constraints to housing development and means by which those constraints may be reduced.
 Timing: Annually Responsibility: City Manager Funding: General Fund Progress: Due to limited resources and staffing changes, the City was unable to complete amendments to the Mt.
-Shasta Municipal Code in the 5th cycle.
+Shasta Municipal Code in the 5 th cycle.
 Effectiveness: The City has identified potential constraints in its permitting and environmental review programs and proposes amendments to the Mt.
 Shasta Municipal Code to comply with current State law and reduce potential constraints.
-Deleted.
-The 2023-2031 Housing Element includes numerous pro- grams, many of which are man- dated by State law, that commit the City to specific regulatory and procedural changes for the pur- pose to remove procedural and regulatory that constrain housing production: see Programs HO- 2.3.1 through HO-2.3.9.
-Program HO-3.5.3: Pursuant to Government Code Section 65589.7, the City will develop specific procedures to grant priority sewer and water service to those residential developments that include units affordable to lower income households.
+Element includes numerous programs, many of which are mandated by State law, that commit the City to specific regulatory and Program HO-3.5.3: Pursuant to Government Code Section 65589.7, the City will develop specific procedures to grant priority sewer and water service to those residential developments that include units affordable to lower income households.
 Timing: 2015 Responsibility: City Manager Funding: General Fund Progress: The City prioritizes qualifying projects.
 Effectiveness: The City's existing procedures prioritize service connections for qualifying projects.
-Continue and modify per Pro- gram HO-1.3.3 that commits the City to establishing written poli- cies and procedures in compli- ance with GC 65589.7.
+Continue and modify per Program HO-1.3.3 that commits the City to establishing written policies and procedures in compliance with GC 65589.7.
 Program HO-3.5.4 : The City will monitor the development of new single family and multifamily housing by qualified developers and determine whether the City's development impact fees and conditional use permit Progress: Due to limited development, resources, and staffing changes, the City has limited data compiled about this.
-The monitoring of fees compo- nent of the Program is embodied in Program HO-2.3.3.
+The monitoring of fees component of the Program is embodied in Program HO-2.3.3.